 Electric Drill and Scissor Jack Adaptor

 This essential RV accessory is a must-have.
 It makes raising and lowering manual jacks easy.
-Your scissor jacks will only be brought down by hand once, and if you have sweaty palms and are looking for a better solution, Start saving time and getting an adaptor to your electric drill.
+Your scissor jacks will only be brought down by hand once, and if you have sweaty palms and are looking for a better solution.
+Start saving time and getting an adaptor to your electric drill.

 A set of high-quality rubber chocks is a must, especially if your trailer is long and heavy.
-Although we have not towed a trailer yet, we are confident that it will stay parked there.
+Although we have not towed a RV yet, we are confident that it will stay parked there.